bistro-its-berkeley/BISTRO_Dashboard/README.rst

 Usage
 -----
-Type:
+Unless you provide a custom `run_files_override.csv` file, the dashboard app will search your data directory for scenario-run pairs to show.
+It will automatically hide any pairs that it knows about but can not find.
+It will automatically add and show any pairs that it did not previously know about.
+To manually override the show/hide settings, you may edit the second column in `run_files.csv` or provide your custom `run_files_override.csv` file.

+To run the app, type:
 ::
 	bokeh serve --show Dashboard_Uber_Prize/

 Your browser will then open to: `http://localhost:5006/Dashboard_Uber_Prize`.

-Using the dropdown menus, choose the two runs that you want to compare.
+It may take a minute or so for the dashboard to load up, depending on how many runs you are comparing.
+Once it loads up, use the dropdown menus to choose the two scenario-run pairs that you want to compare.

 Installation
 ------------